-Non-canonical introns (NCIs) were previously observed in eukaryotes, and continued analysis of them is relevant for improving our capacity to predict genes and understand splicing mechanisms .
 In total we identified 55,290 and 66,565 introns supported by RNA-seq data (minimum coverage ≥ 3 reads) in the genomes of A25 and A120, respectively.
 Estimated intron densities (1.47 and 1.42 intron per kb of coding sequence in A25 and A120, respectively) are similar to what is commonly observed in alveolates and eukaryotes (32).
-Interestingly, while most introns in AT5 (99.98%) were predicted to be canonical (i.e., with GT-AG splice sites ), more than 60% of those in both A25 and A120 were classified as NCIs (Table 1, Table S4).
+More than 60% of those in both A25 and A120 were classified as non-canonical introns (NCIs), meaning that their splice sites differed from the canonical motif GT-AG) (Table 1, Table S4).
 Additionally, no clear splicing signature of the two first and two last nucleotides was highlighted, indicating a low frequency for each individual combination of dinucleotide patterns at the intron-exon boundaries (Fig. 3, Table S4).
 Compared to canonical introns, NCIs have distinct features in terms of length and GC content (Fig. S12-S13).
-NCIs also differed between Amoebophrya strains: NCIs were smaller in A25 (120 nt in mean) than in A120 (240 nt in mean, Fig. S12).
+NCIs also differed between Amoebophrya strains: NCIs were smaller in A25 (120 nt on average) compared to A120 (240 nt on average, Fig. S12).
 We explored whether this intron prediction was affected by RNA editing (25).
-Our result showed that only 6.5 and 5% of the total introns had one possible RNA editing, with 2 to 4% located at the first and last 10 nucleotides of introns (A120 and A25, respectively) (Table S5).
-These evidences demonstrated that if existed, RNA editing was not a strong bias for intron prediction.
+Our result showed that only 2 to 4% of the total introns boundaries (within first and last 10 nucleotides of the introns, A25 and A120, respectively) might have RNA editing events (Table S5).
+These evidences demonstrated that if existed, these intron boundaries may not be accurately defined.